Dheeru66k/DataScience_COVID19_analysis/README.md

 In the later stages of the project we tried to implement FB prophet where we can predict the future virus spread and predictive analysis.

-After that we tried using a mathematical modelling of infectious disease.
+After that we tried using a mathematical modelling for infectious disease and SIR Simulations on COVID Data

 Project Organization